Yaroslavgiv/news_lenta24/README.md

 1. The main application file (main.dart)

 Necessary dependencies are initialized here, such as Hive for local data storage.
 A Provider is being created for qubits (NewsCubit, News24Cubit), which will manage the state of news pages.
 The application is launched using ProviderScope, which allows you to use Riverpod to manage the state.

 2. Data model (res_item.dart)

 The RssItem model is used to represent a news item, and the Enclosure is used to store information about multimedia attachments (for example, the URL of an image).
 These models are adapted for storage using Hive.

 3. Qubits for state management (for example, news_cubit.dart, news24_cubit.dart)

 NewsCubit and News24Cubit manage the loading status of news from RSS feeds.
 They upload data, mark the news as read, and handle errors.
 Qubits use the state to display various content (for example, download indication, news list, error messages).

 4. News display widgets (list_item_widget.dart, image_news_widget.dart)

 ListItemWidget is responsible for displaying individual news items such as headline, author, description and image.
 ImageNewsWidget handles image loading using CachedNetworkImage, which improves performance and user experience.

-5. The main page of the application (main_page.dart) The main page contains a list of the latest news (for example, the latest news, news for 24 hours).
+5. The main page of the application (main_page.dart)

+The main page contains a list of the latest news (for example, the latest news, news for 24 hours).
 The Carousel Slider is used to create a news slider, which adds interactivity to the interface.
 When viewing a news item in the list, it is marked as read.
 An update is implemented if you pull the list down.

 6. Using Bloc and Riverpod

 The blockprovider and the blockbuilder are used for state management, which allows you to respond to state changes and update the UI accordingly.
 The ConsumerWidget from Riverpod is used to get qubits and further manage the state.

 7. Click and click processing

 When you click on a news item, it is marked as read and you are redirected to the page with the details of the news.

 8. One news viewing page

 A page for viewing one news item has been implemented.
 There is a link to go to the news site to view the details of the news.

-9. News search page by keywords.
+9. News search page by keywords. (search_news_page)

 A news search page has been implemented.
 When entering letter combinations, related news articles are suggested.
 There is a link to visit the news website to view the details of the news.

 Highlights:  Using Hive to cache and store the status of read news.
 Image processing and caching to improve performance.